Divine-cell/FinBloom/README.md

 # FinBloom – 3-Tier Finance Tracker Web Application

-A **cloud-deployed 3-tier finance tracker application** that calculates expenditures based on transactions added.
+A 3-tier finance tracker web application that calculates expenditures based on transactions added deployed to cloud.
-This project demonstrates how to **securely and cost-effectively deploy a web application to AWS** using best practices in **networking, security, and availability**.
+This project demonstrates how to **securely and cost-effectively deploy a web application to AWS** using best practices in **networking, security, and availability** using the AWS console.

 ## Purpose of the Project